Jay0Hx/alien_v2/README.md

 <h1 align="center">Changes that I made</a></h1>

-+ Added '*Quick Map*' options (This is a new tab that introduces 'maps' with pre-defined vaules for power etc...)
++ Added '*Flash Map*' options (This is a new tab that introduces 'maps' with pre-defined vaules for power etc...)
 + I've compiled some things like power and handling under the same menu for easier use.
-+ I have added an 'Auto Win' feature, this will use the already excisting AI + my maps feature to automatically win the race.
-+ There is now a 'mapping' option for gear ratios, similar to my power mode selection but this is pre-defined gear ratios
++ There is now a 'Drivers' tab that allows you to teleport to people around the track or spectate them!

 <h1 align="center">Installation Guide</a></h1>